-The Tax Season Timeline for Preparers
+A Tax Season Timeline & Deadlines Guide for Preparers

 If you’re thinking about becoming a tax preparer, you may wonder what the tax season looks like once you get started.
 In this article, we’ll outline the year-round workflow for tax professionals – including pre-season preparations, the pace of the early season, activity during the peak season, and the often-overlooked off-season that follows.
+We’ll also cover important tax preparation deadlines to keep in mind throughout the year.

 When does tax season begin?